-As at 31 December 2016, the Company had accounts receivable in the amount of Baht 1,927.45 million representing 15.46% of total sales, the average collection period was 53 days, while accounts receivable which aged less than 3 months was Baht 1,915.46 million representing 99.38% of net accounts receivable.
-Hence, the Company may encounter a delinquency risk in the event customers have a poor operating performance, and this may affect the Company's profitability and financial status.
+As at 31 December 2018, the Company had accounts receivable in the amount of Baht 2,684.28 million representing 15.45% of total sales, the average collection period was 54 days, while accounts receivable which was not due was Baht 1,904.18 million representing 70.94% of net accounts receivable.
+Hence, the Company may encounter a delinquency risk in the event that customers have a poor operating performance, and this may affect the Company's profitability and financial status.

-The Company periodically reviews the credit quality of its customers and sets aside provisions for no guarantee doubtful accounts aged overdue more than 180 days, or if the Company detects that a client has a problem in making a payment, even if does not exceed 180 days, the Company will set aside provisions for doubtful debt for said client.
-The Company focuses on providing credit which was considered by Credit Committee to grant a credit line for its own customers and allows credit for repeat customers with a good credit history and long-term relationship.
+The Company periodically reviews the credit quality of its customers and sets aside provisions for no guarantee doubtful accounts aged overdue more than 180 days, or if the Company detects that a client has a problem in making a payment definitely, even if does not exceed 180 days, the Company will also set aside provisions for such doubtful debt.
+The Company focuses on providing credit which was considered by Credit Committee to grant a credit line for its own customers and allows for a credit extension for customers with a good credit history and long-term relationship.
 In the case of new customers, customers in high-risk industries or who place unusually large purchase orders, the Company will request a bank guarantee, aval or letter of credit.
 The Company also has a diversified revenue base and a large number of customers without having to rely on any one specific customer group.
 Risk is also minimised as no large proportion of credit is provided to any one sector or industry.